Advancement is the process by which youth members of the Boy Scouts of America progress from rank to rank in the Scouting program.

 Although Scouts are awarded badges as part of advancement, a badge is recognition of what a young person is able to do, not merely a reward for what he or she has done.
 The badge is proof of certain abilities, and is not just a reward for the completion of a task.

 A fundamental principle of advancement in Cub Scouting, Boy Scouting and Venturing is the growth a young person achieves as a result of his or her participation in the program.

 Advancement is not a competition among individual young people but is an expression of their interest and participation in the program.
 Youth must be encouraged to advance steadily and set their own goals with guidance from their parents, guardians, or leaders.

 An MBU is an opportunity for scouts to get merit badges outside of camp or their home.

-Every time, we serve about 200 men and women.
-The troop has been doing this for several years and the boys always come out having a good time and feeling great.
+The troop has been feeding the hungry for several years, and the boys always come out having a good time, and feel great!

 The latest Boy Scout requirements for Tenderfoot and Life ranks require the Scout to use the EDGE method.
 This is a four step method for teaching a skill.
 EDGE is very basic, but it really does work.

 The EDGE method is a four step method for teaching a skill: